-Let me start out with a little story.
-A few years back I was called into a customer who was dealing with a mold that he couldn’t run without flashing.
-He said that he tried every solution possible and he wanted me to make sure that he wasn’t doing anything to cause the issue.
+A few years ago, we were called into a client who was dealing with a mold that he couldn’t run without flashing.
+He said he tried every solution possible, and he wanted us to make sure he wasn’t doing anything to cause the issue.

-This is an extreme example but it goes to show you can’t rule anything out when dealing with a potential problem.
-Flash is quite simply caused by one of two issues.
+Yes, the above was an extreme example, but it shows that you can’t rule anything out when dealing with a potential problem.
+Flash is quite simply caused by one of two issues:

-There are several ways the second item can be accomplished.
-I often ask my participants how can you flash a mold?
-I get these common answers: shot size is too big, transfer position is too low, hold pressure is too high, tonnage is too low and so on.
+There are several ways pressure in the cavities can exceed the tonnage, which are probably the causes of flash that came to your head initially: shot size is too big, transfer position is too low, hold pressure is too high, tonnage is too low, and so on.

-Now that the fill only part is firmly established, let’s look at the second stage pressure.
-I would simply put my settings back to the standard for the job and see what the results are.
+Once the fill-only part is firmly established, we need to take a look at the second stage pressure.
+We would start by putting the machine settings back to the standard for the job and seeing what happens.
 If the parts are free of flash, then job well done.
-Move on to the next one.

-If the parts still exhibit flash then we need to look a little deeper.
+If they aren’t free of flash, then we need to look a little deeper.
 Make sure that the amount of tonnage is correct.
-Remember, when calculating tonnage you need to make sure there is enough tonnage to accommodate for that little issue we call viscosity shift.
-The tonnage may have been correct for a while (perhaps until the material lot was changed), and then viscosity dropped causing an increase in cavity pressure resulting in flash.
+Remember when calculating tonnage, you need to make sure there is enough to accommodate for viscosity shift.
+It may have been correct for a while (perhaps until the material lot was changed), then viscosity dropped causing an increase in cavity pressure—hence, the flash.

-Just remember to refer back to those two causes of flash and then systematically walk through the steps to achieve a non flashed part.
+Flash is always caused by either mold damage or too much pressure in the cavities for the tonnage.
+Just remember to refer back to these two causes of flash and then systematically walk through the steps to achieve a non-flashed part.